UX-Society/Get-Started/started.md

 # Installing

-This project requries yarn and hugo.
+This project requires yarn and hugo.
 Hugo is used to build the site and view a demo of what the site will look like.
 Yarn is used to install the node packages such as webpack and lint.
 These tools help streamline the javascript and css.

 # Getting Started